DDuijker/DDuijker/README.md

 ### Hi there 👋

 I'm Djoeke Duijker, a passionate software developer and tech enthusiast.
 I enjoy programming and solving complex problems.
+I am currently holding my internship at Van Lanschot Kempen and that's why I might not be as active as before!
+So no worries, I never stopped coding ;).

 Here's a bit about me:

 - 🚀 I enjoy learning new languages and technologies
-- 🌐 Currently diving into C#!
+- 🌐 Currently diving into Angular and C# .Net!
 - 📚 Studying Software Development at Windesheim University
 - 💡 Always eager to learn and contribute
 - 🎯 My goal is to become a competent and knowledgeable software developer!